cschar/power-mode-zeranthium/README_dev_refactor.md

 https://www.plugin-dev.com/intellij/general/plugin-initial-load/

+### TODO:

+-- add custom config path... save location in settings, so when we reopen, its saved fo ruser
+// i nc ustom config path add a label showing current loaded path...

+[ ] - ensure we Save custom pack basepath in settings [ ] - make tooltip explaining what 'speed' level is in linker [ ] - better squashed UI on pack list
+[ ] - catch error when we try to download a project, close settings, reopen settings and click 'download' again [ ] - catch download cancelled exception

 ## TESTS

-- robotUI test: make a test to load settings UI when it is disabled, check if checkboxes are disabled
+[ ] - robotUI test: make a test to load settings UI when it is disabled, check if checkboxes are disabled [ ] - robotUI test: test to load packs through UI, prebuilt packs + custom pack

 ## BUGS ?